AERX-dev/aerx-frontend-clean/README.md

 # AERX

-This is the frontend code for the AERX project – a modular social network.
+This is the frontend code for the AERX project – a modular social network on the (NEAR Blockchain)[https://near.org/].

 ## Ecosystem